zahaibalig/huldra/config-readme.md

 ### Case Hybrid Column Left

 -  **Exact Name**: `caseHybridColumnLeft`
 -  **Description**: This element is used to configure the left column of case hybrid page.
-The left coulumn can be configured acording to the parameter(s) below:
+The left column can be configured acording to the parameter(s) below:

 ### Case Hybrid Column Left Label